 A difficult conversation is something none of us relish, however having a few tools and techniques to help you navigate that conversation can make a world of difference.
 Our volunteers never know who they will pick the phone up to, answer the door to, or read a text or email from.
 The same can be said for some of our staff teams who might be public facing, such as our media, social media and comms teams who sometimes need to deal with situations where they face someone being upset or perhaps aggressive and angry.

-The foundation of all our listening skills is Samaritans’ Listening Wheel (above).
+The foundation of all our listening skills is Samaritans’ Listening Wheel (below).
 Each segment can be used in any conversation to help it flow, encourage someone to open up, diffuse anger, calm distress and to show the person we are talking to that we are really listening to them.

 A key technique is to try to stay calm and remember that you are not responsible for the other person’s actions – whatever the situation or scenario they are presented with.